Sonos Inc. (SONO) with a beta value of 1.85 appears to be a promising investment opportunity. - News Daemon

 Sponsored

 Over the past five-year period, the growth rate of yearbook sales for the company of the Technology sector was 12.00%.
-Meanwhile, its annual earnings per share averaged -56.70%.
+The company achieved an average annual earnings per share of -56.70%.
 With a float of $124.59 million, this company’s outstanding shares have now reached $127.21 million.

 Considering the fact that the conglomerate employs 1844 people, you should pay attention to its efficiency factor.
 In terms of profitability, gross margin is +45.45, operating margin of +6.41, and the pretax margin is +3.92.